nathanlin710/bruinbook/README.md

 If everything worked properly, you should be able to direct your browser to [http://localhost:3001/](http://localhost:3001/) and see the homepage of our site.

+### Troubleshooting
+If you run into an issue while trying to install dependencies, try running `npm install --legacy-peer-deps`.